-- b.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No - c.
-Describe the coordination and collaboration that occur between the agency
+b.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ⊠ No

+- c.
+Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements.
+(Check all that apply.)
+The two agencies

 - Are the same

 - Have a formal written memorandum of agreement

 - Have an informal partnership

 - Conduct joint planning activities

 - Combine resources

 - Have other collaborative arrangement(s) (Please describe.)

 - No relationship

 - d.
-Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?
+Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth and young adult access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?

+'''

-∑ Yes □ No (if no, go to Question 5)
+Yes I No (if no, go to Question 5)

+'''

 - e.
-If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
-Arkansas Tobacco Control (ATC)

-- f.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ⊠ No

-- g.
-Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
+If yes, identify the state agency responsible for enforcing the youth and young adult access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
+Arkansas Tobacco Control (ATC) - f.
+Has the responsible agency changed since last year's Annual Synar Report? - g.
+Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth and young adult tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies:

-- Are the same

-- Have a formal written memorandum of agreement

-- Have an informal partnership

-- Conduct joint planning activities

-- Combine resources

-- Have other collaborative arrangement(s) (Please describe.)

-- \boxtimes No relationship
+The two agencies: - Are the same - Have a formal written memorandum of agreement - Have an informal partnership - Conduct joint planning activities - Combine resources - Have other collaborative arrangement(s) (Please describe.) - \boxtimes No relationship - h.

-- h.
 Does the state use data from the FDA enforcement inspections for Synar survey reporting?

-- 🗌 Yes  No

-- 5. Please answer the following questions regarding the state's activities to enforce the state's youth access to tobacco law(s) in FFY 2020 (see 42 U.S.C.
+- 5. Please answer the following questions regarding the state's activities to enforce the state's youth and young adult access to tobacco law(s) in FFY 2024 (see 42 U.S.C.
 300x-26 and 45 C.F.R.
 96.130(e)). - a.
-Which one of the following describes the enforcement of state youth access to tobacco laws carried out in your state?
-(Check one category only.)

-Enforcement is conducted exclusively by local law enforcement agencies.

-\boxtimes Enforcement is conducted exclusively by state agency(ies).

-Enforcement is conducted by both local and state agencies.
+Which one of the following describes the enforcement of state youth and young adult access to tobacco laws carried out in your state?
+(Check one category only.) - Enforcement is conducted exclusively by local law enforcement agencies. - Enforcement is conducted exclusively by state agency(ies). - Enforcement is conducted by both local and state agencies.

 b.
-The following items concern penalties imposed for all violations of state youth access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of local laws or federal youth tobacco access laws).
+The following items concern penalties imposed for all violations of state youth and young adult access to tobacco laws by LOCAL AND/OR STATE LAW ENFORCEMENT AGENCIES (this does not include enforcement of local laws or federal youth and young adult tobacco access laws).
 Please fill in the number requested.
 If state law does not allow for an item, please mark "NA" (not applicable).
 If a response for an item is unknown, please mark "UNK."
 The chart must be filled in completely.

 PENALTY OWNERS CLERKS TOTAL

-Number of citations issued 72
+Number of citations issued 192

-Number of fines assessed 27 N/A 27
+Number of fines assessed 159 0 159

-Number of permits/licenses suspended 6 6
+Number of permits/licenses suspended 107 107

 Number of permits/licenses revoked 0 0

-Other (Please describe.) # Checks - 1822 # Violation Warnings - 45 # Days suspension - 28 Total Fines - \$10,500
+Other (Please describe.)
+Warning 1 st offense 2 nd offense 3 rd offense 4 th offense 5 th offense 162 51 68 34 6 0 162 51 68 34 6 0